 Demand for professional architects continues to increase.
 Architects will play leading roles in addressing conditions in our society affected by population and demographic shifts, healthcare needs, environmental degradation, industrial and commercial growth, the conservation of our noteworthy buildings, and outmoded transportation infrastructure.
 In addition to the familiar role of architects as designers of buildings and city-scapes, architecture graduates (including those with the B.E.D.A.) are re-shaping the profession by expanding traditional employment opportunities in many other professional areas.
 Please click the After Graduation link on the menu to see a sample listing.

-Contact an admissions counselor at an admissions counselor to set up a campus visit and an opportunity to discuss your achievements, your education plans, and your career goals.
+Contact an admissions counselor to set up a campus visit and an opportunity to discuss your achievements, your education plans, and your career goals.

 Professionals who will bring advanced knowledge, skill, and sensitivity to the design of our built environment.
 Students enrolled in the School's professional degree programs (B.Arch. and M.Arch.) will pursue coursework preparing them for the LEED Professional Accreditation Exam,managed by the Green Building Council Certification Institute (GBCI).
 After passing this exam, students will earn a professional credential distinguishing them as graduates with extensive expertise in green building principles and practices.
 Students receiving both the professional degree and LEED Professional Accreditation will be uniquely equipped to make substantive contributions to contemporary architectural practice.

 Architecture programs are always rigorous.
 Both national accreditation requirements and the University's Liberal Arts core courses contribute to a very challenging program.
 Students should expect to spend a considerable amount of time in the studio, in addition to their traditional course work.